-See page 50 of this catalog for more information on transfer requirements and resources.
+$See \ page \ 47 \ of \ this \ catalog \ for \ more \ information \ on \ transfer \ requirements \ and \ resources.$

-- Apply evidence-based theoretical and practical concepts with typically and atypically developing young children and their families with a high level of technical proficiency in one of the specialization areas: Infants and Toddlers, Special Needs, School Age, or Administration. - Demonstrate competence in facilitating the development of young children as unique individuals through the use of developmentally appropriate curriculum that promotes physical, cognitive and socio-emotional develop- - Articulate and demonstrate professional ethics and conduct in all work with agencies, families, and children. - Identify, appreciate, and demonstrate respect for inclusive practices and diversity within individuals, families, cultures and communities.
+- Apply evidence-based theoretical and practical concepts with typically and atypically developing young children and their families with a high level of technical proficiency in one of the specialization areas: Infants and Toddlers, Special Needs, School Age, or Administration. - Demonstrate competence in facilitating the development of young children as unique individuals through the use of developmentally appropriate curriculum that promotes physical, cognitive and socio-emotional development. - Articulate and demonstrate professional ethics and conduct in all work with agencies, families, and children. - Identify, appreciate, and demonstrate respect for inclusive practices and diversity within individuals, families, cultures and communities.

-MAJOR - REQUIRED COURSES: UNITS
+SUBJECT & NO. COURSE UNITS

 CH DEV 1 Child Growth & Development 3

 CH DEV 2 Early Childhood Principles & Practices 3

 CH DEV 3 Creative Experiences I 3

-CH DEV 4 Creative Experiences II 3
+CH DEV 7 Introduction to Curriculum in Early Childhood Education 3

 CH DEV 10 Child Health 3

 CH DEV 11 Home, School, & Community Relations 3

 CH DEV 22 Practicum in Child Development I 4

 CH DEV 34 Observation and Assessment of Children 3

 CH DEV 42 The Child in a Multicultural Society 3

-CH DEV 65 Adult Supervision 2
+CH DEV 65 Adult Supervision $\dots 2$